 Lewistown is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,271 people and four constituent neighborhoods, Lewistown is the 151st largest community in Pennsylvania.
-Lewistown has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Lewistown has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Unlike some boroughs, Lewistown isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lewistown are a mix of both white- and blue-collar jobs.
 Overall, Lewistown is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Lewistown who work in office and administrative support (14.23%), food service (10.63%), and sales jobs (8.73%).

 Also of interest is that Lewistown has more people living here who work in computers and math than 95% of the places in the US.

 The rate of college-level education in Lewistown is quite a bit lower than the national average among all cities of 21.84%: just 11.94% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Lewistown in 2010 was $17,834, which is low income relative to Pennsylvania and the nation.
 This equates to an annual income of $71,336 for a family of four.

 The people who call Lewistown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lewistown residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Lewistown include Irish, English, Italian, and Dutch.